-Table 81 Advanced Application > DHCP Snooping > Configure > VLAN > Port (continued)
+Table 88 Advanced Application > DHCP Snooping > Configure > VLAN > Port

-LABEL DESCRIPTION Option 82 Profile Select a pre-defined DHCP option 82 profile that the Switch applies to the specified port(s) in this VLAN.
+LABEL DESCRIPTION VID Enter the ID number of the VLAN you want to configure here.
+Port Enter the number of ports to which you want to apply the specified DHCP option 82 profile.
+You can enter multiple ports separated by (no space) comma (,) or hyphen (-).
+For example, enter "3-5" for ports 3, 4, and 5.
+Enter "3,5,7" for ports 3, 5, and 7.
+Option 82 Profile Select a pre-defined DHCP option 82 profile that the Switch applies to the specified ports in this VLAN.
 The Switch adds the information (such as slot number, port number, VLAN ID and/or system name) specified in the profile to DHCP requests that it broadcasts to the DHCP VLAN, if specified, or VLAN.
-You can specify the DHCP VLAN in the DHCP Snooping Configure screen (see Section 22.3 on page 179).
+You can specify the DHCP VLAN in the DHCP Snooping Configure screen.
 The profile you select here has priority over the one you select in the DHCP Snooping > Configure > VLAN screen.
 Add Click this to create a new entry or to update an existing one.
 This saves your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click this to reset the values above based on the last selected entry or, if not applicable, to clear the fields above.
 Clear Click Clear to reset the fields to the factory defaults.
 Index This field displays a sequential number for each entry.
 Click an index number to change the settings.
-VID This field displays the VLAN to which the port(s) belongs.
-Port This field displays the port(s) to which the Switch applies the settings.
-Profile Name This field displays the DHCP option 82 profile that the Switch applies to the port(s).
+VID This field displays the VLAN to which the ports belong.
+Port This field displays the ports to which the Switch applies the settings.
+Profile Name This field displays the DHCP option 82 profile that the Switch applies to the ports.
 Delete Select the entries that you want to remove in the Delete column, then click the Delete button to remove the selected entries from the table.
 Cancel Click this to clear the Delete check boxes above.